SimonStorlSchulke/Shimage/README.md

 # GodotPhotoEdit

-Aims to become a Node Based Photo Editor.
+Aims to become a simple Photo Editor with a Filter Stack.
 Written in C# with Godot.

 ![img](img.png)